Canadensys/norms-for-data-use/norms.md

-# Norms for Data Use and publication
+# Norms for Data Use and Publication

 This document describes the [VertNet](http://www.vertnet.org) norms for data publication and use.
 This is NOT a legal document or contract.
-This IS a well-considered and oft discussed code of conduct that the members of the VertNet community are expected to uphold when they publish datasets to VertNet or utilize the data within the network in any way.
-When you adopt these norms, you will both model a much needed set of ethical behaviors and help us to build a vibrant community intended to support current and future efforts to make biodiversity data as complete, discoverable, and accessible as possible.
+This IS a well-considered code of conduct that anyone who publishes data to or uses data downloaded from VertNet are expected to uphold.
+When you adopt these norms, you will both model a much needed set of ethical behaviors and help us to build a vibrant community intended to support efforts to make biodiversity data as complete, discoverable, and accessible as possible.

 VertNet wishes to acknowledge [Canadensys](http://www.canadensys.net/) for their efforts to develop [the norms](http://www.canadensys.net/about/norms) upon which this document is based.

 ## What We Believe

-* Biodiversity data should be as complete, discoverable, and accessible as possible via portals, public URLs, and other means.
+* Biodiversity data should be as complete, discoverable, and accessible as possible.
-* Biodiversity data should be standardized so it can be aggregated, shared, and used as easily as possible.
+* Biodiversity data should be standardized so they can be aggregated, shared, and used as easily as possible.
 * Factual data (see, [What Can be Protected by Copyright and Licensing](http://www.vertnet.org/resources/datalicensingguide.html#protected) in the VertNet Guide to Copyright and Licenses for Dataset Publication) cannot be protected by copyright and should be committed to the Public Domain.
 * Any licenses used to protect compilations or datasets (when applicable) should be licensed using standardized, machine-readable licenses, such as licenses from the Creative Commons.
-Ideally, we would like to see all datasets using the [Creative Commons Zero (CC0)](https://creativecommons.org/publicdomain/zero/1.0/) waiver.
+The ideal is for all datasets to utilize a [Creative Commons Zero (CC0)](https://creativecommons.org/publicdomain/zero/1.0/) waiver to affirm clearly that the data are in the public domain.
 * Data publishers have the right to protect any creative content, including, but not limited to images, sound files, videos, and descriptive/speculative text, where applicable.
-* This process should be as simple as possible for both data publishers and for users (results may vary from collection to collection).
+* The licensing and waiver process should be as simple as possible for both data publishers and for users (results may vary from collection to collection).
-* All data publishers should get the credit they deserve when the data they curate are used by others for broader benefit.
+* All data publishers should get the credit they deserve when the data they curate are used by others.
 * It is worth the time and effort to achieve these goals to the greatest extent possible.

 # The Norms

 ## Give Credit Where Credit is Due

-As is common practice in scientific research, cite the data you are using.
-VertNet data publishers have invested an extensive amount of time, resources, and effort into collecting, digitizing, maintaining, and publishing the biodiversity information you are using.
+As is common practice in scientific research, cite the resources you are using.
+VertNet data publishers have invested an considerable time, resources, and effort into collecting, digitizing, maintaining, and publishing the biodiversity information you are using.
 They deserve credit for their work.
 We have provided recommended formats for citation at the end of this document.

 ## Be Responsible

 Use the data responsibly.
 Data are published to VertNet and other biodiversity portals to allow you and everyone else to better study and understand the world in which we live.
 It is your responsibility to use these data for the benefit of our collective health, knowledge, and self-improvement.
 Avoid using these data in any way that is unlawful, harmful, or misleading.
-Please understand that these data are subject to change, error, and sampling bias.
-When giving credit where credit is due, protect the reputation of the data publisher and indicate any changes you may have made to the data clearly.
+Please understand that these data are subject to change, error, and bias.
+When giving credit where credit is due, protect the reputation of the data publisher and indicate clearly any changes you may have made to the data.

 ## Share Knowledge

-Let VertNet know if — and how — you have used data from the network.
+Let VertNet data publishers and the broader community know if — and how — you have used data from the network.
 It helps:
 * VertNet to understand value of this project to you and the community and to create better tools and services for your use.
 * data publishers to showcase their efforts and encourages them to continue to improve data quality and maintenance of collections.
-* you and your work reach a wider audience through an expanded presence (yes, we publicize and celebrate the work that people do with VertNet data).
+* you and your work reach a wider audience through an expanded presence (yes, we publicize and celebrate the work that people do with data published through VertNet).
 * everyone - data publishers, bioinformatics projects, and researchers to raise the money needed to keep the data, products, services, and research alive.

 You can [contact us](http://www.vertnet.org/feedback/contact.html) or share your work with any member of the [VertNet team](http://www.vertnet.org/about/team.html) directly.